libra/website/docs/community/coding-guidelines.md

 ## Overview

-* Describe its purpose and how the code in this directory works.
+* Describe the purpose of this component and how the code in this directory works.
 * Describe the interaction of code in this directory with other components.
 * Describe the security model and assumptions about the crates in this directory.
-Examples of how to describe the security assumptions will be added in the future.

 ## Implementation Details